 - You can bottle up any leftovers and keep it in the refrigerator for up to 1 week.
 Freeze thereafter.

-- If using a pestle & mortar: Pound all dry herbs & spices together to form a paste, then gradually add the wet ingredients, stirring until smooth.
+- If using a pestle and mortar: Pound all dry herbs & spices together to form a paste, then gradually add the wet ingredients, stirring until smooth.
 Your curry paste is now ready to use (see below for cooking tips).

 - For vegetarian/vegan paste: Instead of fish sauce and shrimp paste, add 1 tablespoon soy sauce plus 1/3 teaspoon salt, as stated in the ingredients list.
 Alternatively, you could add 3 tablespoon soy sauce, but this tends to turn the paste brownish-green instead of bright green, as one of the reviewers of this recipe so helpfully noted.

 For recipes using this curry paste, see vegetarian Thai green curry (vegan), or follow the steps below.

 How to Make a Thai Green Curry With this Paste

 - Heat a wok or large frying pan or pot over medium-high heat.
 Add 2 to 3 tablespoon oil and swirl around, then add the green curry paste.